Detroit Red Wings' Trey Augustine in, Dylan Larkin out, for U.S. at World Championship

 The Detroit Red Wings will be well represented in goal for USA Hockey at the upcoming World Championship.

-On Sunday, prospect Trey Augustine was added to the roster, joining Alex Lyon, who was among the first named to the team that will compete May 10-26, in Ostrava and Prague, Czechia.
+On Sunday, prospect Trey Augustine was added to the roster, joining Wings goalie Alex Lyon, who was among the first players named to the team that will compete May 10-26 in Ostrava and Prague, Czechia.

 Forward Dylan Larkin was also among the first 15 named, but USA Hockey announced Sunday that Larkin is now unable to compete because of injury.

-Defenseman Jeff Petry is also on the team, and Wings head coach Derek Lalonde and goaltending coach Alex Westlund is part of the coaching staff.
+Defenseman Jeff Petry is also on the team, and Wings head coach Derek Lalonde and goaltending coach Alex Westlund are part of the coaching staff.

 More: Previewing the 2024-25 Detroit Red Wings defense: Why Shayne Gostisbehere needs to stay